I am not sure at exactly what point in my recovery that it

 At the core of my relationship is the little boy who feels unworthy

 and unlovable.
-And my relationship with myself was built on that
+And my relationship with myself was built on that foundation.

-behavior patterns which caused me to be further traumatized and wounded
+which caused me to be further traumatized and wounded - which caused me to

-- which caused me to adapt different attitudes and behavior patterns which
+adapt different attitudes and behavior patterns which caused me to be further

-caused me to be further traumatized and wounded in different ways.
+traumatized and wounded in different ways.
+Layer upon layer the wounds

-Layer upon layer the wounds were laid - multifaceted, incredibly complex
+were laid - multifaceted, incredibly complex and convoluted is the disease

-and convoluted is the disease of Codependence.
-Truly insidious, baffling
+of Codependence.
+Truly insidious, baffling and powerful.

 Through revisiting the eight year old who I was I get to understand

-on a new level why I have always been attracted to unavailable people -
+on a new level why I have always been attracted to unavailable people - because

-evils.
-The worst possible thing, to my shame-based inner children,
+The worst possible thing, to my shame-based inner children, is to have revealed

-is to have revealed how unworthy and unlovable I am - so unworthy that
+how unworthy and unlovable I am - so unworthy that I abandoned and betrayed

-I abandoned and betrayed my best friend, Shorty the shorthorn calf that
+my best friend, Shorty the shorthorn calf that I loved and who seemed to

-I loved and who seemed to love me back.
-It is no wonder that at my
+love me back.
+It is no wonder that at my core I am terrified of loving

-core I am terrified of loving someone who is capable of loving me back.
+someone who is capable of loving me back.

-By owning and honoring the feelings of the child who I was, I can do
+By owning and honoring the feelings of the child who I was, I

-deserves forgiveness.
+he deserves forgiveness.
 That he deserves to be Loved.

-So today, I am grieving once more for the eight year old who was trapped,
+So today, I am grieving once more for the eight year old who was

-allowing himself to be loved.
+of allowing himself to be loved.
 By owning and cherishing that child,

 I am healing the broken heart of both the child and the man - and giving

-that man the opportunity to one day trust himself enough to love someone
+that man the opportunity to one day trust himself enough to love someone as

-as much as he loved Shorty.
+much as he loved Shorty.